 Where is Eden?

-To me “Eden” is anywhere where the natural and spiritual world merge to uncover our highest potential.
+To me “Eden” is anywhere where the natural and spiritual world merges to uncover our highest potential.
 It is a place that is not governed by physical obsessions or material possessions.
 It is a heavenly place, a blissful place – a place where we can actually feel our soul and hear our heart.

-Each one of us has our own “Eden” – and just as each and every garden grows, matures, changes and evolves – our “Eden” can change throughout our existence as well.
+Each one of us has our own “Eden” – and just as each and every garden grows, matures, changes, and evolves – our “Eden” can change throughout our existence as well.

 My Journey to Eden

 A few months ago, I started to entertain the idea of selling off most of our stuff and leaving the quaint and comfortable life of the suburbs for a more natural lifestyle.
 I was getting a call from Mother Nature, and I couldn’t refuse her call.